junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "True."
 Martin nods, then closes his door.

-Dean waits until Arthur's contented whistle disappear at the turn of the block before moving out of the hiding place.
-He tastes blood on his lower lip for biting it too hard.
+Dean waits until Arthur's contented whistle disappears at the turn of the block before moving out of the hiding place.
+He tastes blood on his lower lip from biting it too hard.
 His knuckles are still white from clenching too tight, his hands trembling in rage.

 If he's not still believing in the Lord and His commandments, and if "You shall not kill" is not one of them, he really, really wants to kill every single one of them who has hurt the angel.

 But at least, now he knows Castiel is still alive, and right in the cellar of Martin's house, he can't wait any longer for Martin to leave the place to go to him.

 The light on the second floor is still on.
 But the first floor sounds quiet enough, and Dean finds a side window with a crack open.
 He pushes it open and climbs in.
-The stairs leading downward is right next to it.
+The stairs leading downward are right next to it.

 Dean finds the right door easily -- it's the only room with a lock, hanging heavily on the handle.

 The key must be with Martin.

-"Dammit," Dean curses, fumbling it with bare hands but the lock doesn't give way.
-He think he can hear vague rustling sound from across the door.
+"Dammit," Dean curses, fumbling it with bare hands, but the lock doesn't give way.
+He thinks he can hear a vague rustling sound from across the door.
 The sound scratches his heart hard, squeezing it like an invisible hand, making his breath fast and his fingers clumsy.

 He moves back upstairs, searching for the keys.

-Martin is asleep in his luxurious bedroom on the second floor, a dim lamp standing near the window.
+Martin is asleep in his luxurious bedroom on the second floor, with a dim lamp standing near the window.
 Dean sneaks in and finds the keys on top of the dresser.
 He holds his breath and takes them.
-Martin isn't awaken when he leaves the room.
+Martin doesn't stir when he leaves the room.

-It takes him three tries to put the correct key into the lock and turns.
+It takes him three tries to put the correct key into the lock and turn.
 When it finally opens, Dean feels the rush of relief is almost dizzying.
 But right next second, his breath is caught again, his blood dropping to freeze.

 The room smells of blood and come.

 He can barely tell the shape lying on the floor is an angel, more like a raggedy doll.
 Castiel lies bare on the floor in the middle of the chamber, his hands cuffed to the ceiling, rising unnaturally above his body.
 Around him, the floor is painted with a large sigil, decorated with pentagons and letters and symbols beyond Dean's knowledge.
 The angel's wings are unnaturally twisted from the joints, lying pitifully under his back, fallen feathers scattered everywhere.

-His pale skin is covered in colors, dark bruises and fresh cuts mixed with old scabs, distaining him with red and black and white.
+His pale skin is covered in colors, dark bruises and fresh cuts mixed with old scabs, staining him with red and black and white.
 His legs spread tiredly apart, blood dripping along his thighs.

 Dean gasps in horror when he takes it all in.